amandeep511997/codesnippetsAPI/source/includes/_snippets.md

-code | text | The 'code' of the snippet to be updated. version | decimal | The 'version' of the language of snippet. tag_names| string | The 'tags' of the snippet to be created. private | boolean | Creates a public snippet by default.
-If 'true' creates a private snippet.
+code | text | The 'code' of the snippet to be updated. version | decimal | The 'version' of the language of snippet. tag_names| string | The 'tags' of the snippet to be created. private | boolean | If 'true' makes a snippet private.

 ### Status
 * 204 - No Content - Successfully Updated